-- The College's Widening Access and Equality, Diversity, and Inclusion Committee (WAX-ED), in conjunction with the College Widening Participation Team; - Equality, Diversity, and Inclusion in the College response to COVID-19; - Equality, Diversity, and Inclusion across the Curriculum; - Specific projects relating to equalities, such as work to tackle gender-based violence, the College's British Sign Language Plan, the Stand-Alone Pledge and work with Veterans; - Information on Edinburgh College as an employer, including a staff Information Executive Summary; Gender, Race, and Disability Pay Gaps; and a summary of work undertaken on Staff Mental Health and Wellbeing; - The Edinburgh College Students' Association Equality, Diversity, and Inclusion Statement and the Edinburgh College Board of Management Diversity Statement.
+- The College's Widening Access and Equality, Diversity, and Inclusion Committee (WAX-ED), in conjunction with the College Widening Participation team; - Equality, Diversity, and Inclusion in the College response to COVID-19; - Equality, Diversity, and Inclusion across the Curriculum; - Specific projects relating to equalities, such as work to tackle gender-based violence and the College's British Sign Language Plan; - Information on Edinburgh College as an employer, including a staff Information Executive Summary; Gender, Race, and Disability Pay Gaps; and a summary of work undertaken on Staff Mental Health and Wellbeing; - The Edinburgh College Students' Association Equality, Diversity, and Inclusion Statement and the Edinburgh College Board of Management Diversity Statement.

-A. Introduction
+A. INTRODUCTION